Trisakti University: Research

 In the field of research, in 2013 and 2014 Universitas Trisakti won the competition to obtain a grant from the Directorate of Research and Community Services, Dikti, total of 39 studies, with details MP3EI 2 studies, 3 Fundamental research grants, competitive grants: 11 studies, Leading Research Universities: 20 studies, RAPID: 1 and 2 studies Doctoral dissertation.
 Lecturers involved in 38 research over 120 lecturers of 742 lecturers at 16% overall.
 Additionally, obtained funds from outside of the ministry as much as Rp 283.400.000 and €18,156 or equivalent to Rp 290.496.000.

 Universitas Trisakti also fund research conducted in each faculty lecturer in 216 studies, carried out by 277 lecturers and 70 students.
 So, the total of 252 research studies conducted at Rp 5.946.067.000.
 This amount has been far beyond the standard AIPT average amount of research funding per faculty per year to Rp 13 million (> Rp.
 3 million).
 Although in terms of the amount of research still needs to be improved further.

 The increase in the number and amount of research funding that can be obtained from the Dikti is possible because since 2012, in terms of research, Universitas Trisakti inserted into the top by the Dikti, which means that Universitas Trisakti has been appointed as the manager of the research program of decentralization of funds from Ditjen Dikti and have Internal Reviewer for that decentralization program.

-Intellectual Property Rights (IPR) obtained Universitas Trisakti in the academic year 2013/2014 amounted to 20.
+Intellectual Property Rights (IPR) obtained Universitas Trisakti in the academic year of 2013/2014 amounted to 20.
 The good news in the field of research also occurred in the academic year 2013/2014 in which there is scientific papers presented at a national seminar were 58 papers and 18 papers at international seminars.